Clinically approved article

 Flying When Pregnant: Safe Travel Tips & UK Guidance

-Flying while pregnant UK?
+Flying while pregnant?
 Yes – it is generally safe to fly during a healthy pregnancy.
 Official UK health authorities, including the NHS and Civil Aviation Authority (CAA), agree that air travel is not harmful to you or your baby in an uncomplicated pregnancy.
 There is no evidence that flying will cause miscarriage, early labour, or waters breaking.
 However, you should always follow medical advice and make some preparations for a comfortable, safe trip.
 This guide provides clinically reassuring information on flying while pregnant, based on NHS, CAA, and other UK medical guidance.

 Is Flying While Pregnant Safe?
 Advice for UK Travellers